6 Things Expecting Mother of Multiples Needs to Know - Baby Chick

 6. Believe in Yourself

 Having twins is truly exciting, yet it can feel overwhelming at times.
 Take it one day at a time.
-The days may seem long and hard initially, but it goes by fast and gets easier!
+The days may seem long and hard initially, but they go by fast and get easier!

 And don’t compare yourself to parents of singletons.
 Their parenting experience is in no way similar to having twins.
 They may be able to have a more flexible schedule, or you may see Instagram images of them out to lunch with their baby, something that you haven’t been able to do yet.
 But you will have images of your babies holding hands, engaging in twin talk, snuggling up against you, and playing together, giving you much more free time than your friends with one baby.
 Parents feel pressure from so many outside forces; don’t add to that by putting pressure on yourself.
 Enjoy this special experience of being a parent to twins because it truly is magical.